Information Management & Securities, LLC dba IMS Shredding

 Any controversy or claim arising out of or relating to this contract, or the breach thereof, shall be settled by arbitration in accordance with the Rules of the American Arbitration Association under its Commercial Arbitration Rules, and judgment upon the award rendered by the arbitrator(s) may be entered in any Court having jurisdiction thereof.

 1.11 FORCE MAJEURE – Neither Party will be held responsible for delays in the performance of its obligations hereunder (other than the obligation to pay money) when caused by strikes, lockouts, labor disputes, acts of God, epidemics or pandemics, inability to obtain labor or materials or reasonable substitutes therefor, governmental restrictions, governmental regulations, governmental controls, delay in issuance of permits, enemy or hostile governmental action, civil commotion, fire or other casualty, and other circumstances or causes beyond the reasonable control of the parties.
 In the case of epidemics or pandemics, Company will comply with all State and Federal mandates in regard to stay-at-home orders or sanitization of materials, as well as the personnel handling Customer material, to reduce or mitigate any potential infectious threats.
 This may include suspension of services, and the use of disinfectant spray on boxes, cartons, consoles, or carts prior to or after transport to Company vehicles or places of business.

-1.12 MISCELLANEOUS – This instrument (together with any Service Schedules, proposals of service, and other schedules attached and documents incorporated herein) constitutes the entire agreement between the parties, and supersedes any and all prior agreements, arrangements, understandings, and representations, whether oral or written, between the parties.
+1.12 MISCELLANEOUS – This instrument (together with any Service Schedules, proposals of service, and other schedules attached and documents incorporated herein) constitutes the entire agreement between the parties and supersedes any and all prior agreements, arrangements, understandings, and representations, whether oral or written, between the parties.
 Each party agrees that its rights and obligations under this Agreement may not be assigned or otherwise transferred to a Third Party without the prior written consent of the other Party hereto.
-Notwithstanding the foregoing, either Party may transfer or assign its rights and obligations under this Agreement to (a) an Affiliate, subject to the prior notice to the other Party and the assigning Party remaining responsible for such Affiliate’s performance or (b) a successor to all or substantially all of its business or assets relating to this Agreement whether by sale, merger, operation of law or otherwise, without the prior written consent of the other Party; provided that such assignee or transferee has agreed to be bound by the terms and conditions of this Agreement.
-Subject to the foregoing, this Agreement shall be binding upon and inure to the benefit of the parties hereto, their successors and assigns.
+Notwithstanding the foregoing, either Party may transfer or assign its rights and obligations under this Agreement to (a) an Affiliate, subject to the prior notice to the other Party and the assigning Party remaining responsible for such Affiliate’s performance, or (b) a successor to all or substantially all of its business or assets relating to this Agreement whether by sale, merger, operation of law or otherwise, without the prior written consent of the other Party; provided that such assignee or transferee has agreed to be bound by the terms and conditions of this Agreement.
+Subject to the foregoing, this Agreement shall be binding upon and inure to the benefit of the parties hereto, their successors, and assigns.
 Except as otherwise provided in this Agreement, no modification of this Agreement shall be binding on a party unless in writing, attached hereto, and signed by the party against which it is sought to be enforced.
 In the event of any conflict between the terms of this Agreement and any subsequent document signed by the parties, the parties intend for the terms of this Agreement to control unless such subsequent document specifically makes reference to amending the terms of this Agreement.
 No waiver of any right or remedy shall be effective unless in writing and nevertheless, shall not operate as a waiver of any other right or remedy on a future occasion.
 Every provision of this Agreement is intended to be severable.
-If any term or provision is illegal, invalid or unenforceable, there shall be added automatically as part of this Agreement, a provision as similar in terms as necessary to render such provision legal, valid and enforceable.
+If any term or provision is illegal, invalid, or unenforceable, there shall be added automatically as part of this Agreement, a provision as similar in terms as necessary to render such provision legal, valid and enforceable.
 This Agreement shall be constructed in accordance with the laws of Missouri without giving effect to its conflict of laws or principles.
-In addition, Company shall have, and may exercise, all rights granted to a warehouseman by the Uniform Commercial Code as adopted in Missouri.
+In addition, Company shall have and may exercise, all rights granted to a warehouseman by the Uniform Commercial Code as adopted in Missouri.
 All notices under this Agreement shall be in writing.
 Unless delivered personally, all notices shall be addressed to the appropriate addresses noted herein, or as otherwise noted in writing in accordance with this provision.
 Notices shall be effective upon receipt unless mailed by certified or registered mail, in which event notices shall be deemed to have been received as of the third business day after the date of posting.
 All words and phrases in this Agreement shall be construed to include the singular or plural number, and the masculine, feminine or neuter gender, as the context requires.
-Nothing in this Agreement shall be deemed or construed to constitute or create a partnership, association, joint venture, agency or fiduciary relationship between the parties hereto.
+Nothing in this Agreement shall be deemed or construed to constitute or create a partnership, association, joint venture, agency, or fiduciary relationship between the parties hereto.

 ARTICLE 2 — SHREDDING SERVICES